Finding the Best Places to Retire Since 2006!

 Both area golf clubs are private, and the Jupiter Hills course is surrounded by a master-planned, gated community of the same name.
 The nearby Jonathan Dickinson State Park has primitive campsites, cabins, a boat ramp, as well as hiking and kayaking trails.

 Residences are a combination of condos and single family homes, many with Mediterranean architecture.
-Tequesta Gardens is peaceful 55+ condominium community with prices from the low-$100,000s.
+Tequesta Gardens is peaceful 55+ condominium community.

 Cost of Living: 42% above the national average